Head End Power Products

 Providing power on a passenger train requires some careful design for electrical distribution:

 - Each car must be designed to carry the full electrical load of the train, because each car has the potential to be placed directly next to the generator car or locomotive that supplies the electrical power.
+It's not possible to reduce distribution capacity as the distance gets further from the source, as utility companies with a fixed infrastructure are able to do.

 - Each car must have compatible electrical plugs and sockets at each end.

-- These plugs and sockets must still be compatible with each other and must still work should one of the cars be separated from the train and turned around and rejoined (except for the case of some tourists railroads who don't exchange cars with any other railroad companies and never turn their cars).
+- These plugs and sockets must still be compatible with each other and must still work should one of the cars be separated from the train and turned around and rejoined (except for the case of certain tourists railroads who don't exchange cars with any other railroad companies and never turn their cars).

 - The jumper wires to go between the plugs and sockets must be designed to withstand operation in a very harsh environment.